bartlettroscoe/TrilinosWiki/Policies--|-Testing.md

 Trilinos uses CTest and CDash for testing and display of test results.
 With CTest/CDash, a testing day is from 10 p.m. to 10 p.m.
 MST.
 CDash pages for current results can be found below.

+Nightly builds test branches that are updated at the same time each day (9 p.m.
+MST) so that all of the builds for a given testing day test the exact same version of Trilinos.
+On the CI builds test the live version of the Trilinos `develop` branch.

 Links to main Trilinos CDash dashboard results and query tools:

 + [Main projects dashboard page for the current day](https://testing.sandia.gov/cdash)